gvolluz/lcgpt/README.md

 ### LCGPT — Local Context-Resettable GPT Chat

+**Disclaimer: this is built with Junie PRO - use at your own risk**

 A tiny local web app to chat with OpenAI models while keeping conversations snappy.
 It lets you:
 - Send only the current conversation context to the model (no hidden long-thread baggage)
 - Instantly clear context with a button (now separates transcript vs. context)